Meet the teachers at The International - Academy and Boarding School of Denmark:

 “It has always been my dream to teach internationally minded students in cooperation with teachers from around the world, as it creates a special sort of energy, which is difficult to create in any other ways or settings.
 Furthermore, I am very excited about the opportunity to utilise my theoretical and practical knowledge in creating a unique learning environment for young people, who want to submerge themselves in the world around them.” – Jon Bøgedal Ross.

-Additionally, Jon has several years of experience with bodyweight training, both as an instructor and as a practitioner; and “Bodyweight Training” may become an elective subject at The International, depending on student feedback.
+Additionally, Jon has several years of experience with bodyweight training, both as an instructor and as a practitioner - “Bodyweight Training” is therefore also one of the popular elective subjects at The International.

-Jon is married to Anine, and he is therefore, of course, also moving to Vedersø.
+Jon is married to Anine, and he therefore, of course, also lives in Vedersø.

 Katharina represents the Germans in the team of The International.
 She was born and raised in Berlin experiencing first hand the dramatic changes in Germany during the 80s and 90s.
 These experiences helped to fuel her curiosity and interest for the diversity of others.